kanekescom/filamentum/README.md

 ## About Filamentum

-Filamentum is a Laravel starter kit with Filament admin panel — clean architecture, auth, roles & permissions, and modern UI components.
+Filamentum is a Laravel starter kit with Filament admin panel.

 ## Installation